 Primary versus secondary intention healing

 If an excision is performed and the wound edges pulled together and the site closed, this is a primary closure.
-On some occasions it is not possible to pull together the edges, and it may be possible to allow the wound to seal ‘from the base up’, especially at concave sites.
+On some occasions it is not possible to pull together the edges (the surgical defect is too large), but it may be possible, especially at concave sites, to allow the wound to heal ‘from the base up’.
 This is referred to as secondary intention healing.
 Close attention has to be paid to postoperative dressings and care, but the result in some sites is superior to that obtained from a graft or flap (see below).

 Grafts and flaps